HighLevel CRM Setup Guide for Real Estate Wholesalers (2026)

 5. SMS Automation Sequences

-This is where most wholesalers leave the most money on the table.
-GHL's Workflows feature allows you to build automated SMS sequences triggered by pipeline stage changes, contact tags, or specific time intervals.
-Here are the three sequences every wholesaling GHL setup should have:
+Most wholesalers follow up manually, which means inconsistently.
+GHL's Workflows feature lets you build automated SMS sequences triggered by pipeline stage changes, contact tags, or time intervals, so follow-up happens regardless of whether anyone remembers to do it.
+Three sequences every wholesaling setup should have:

 Sequence 1: New Lead Non-Answer Follow-Up (5 touches)